-- 2. Public Safety Telecommunications Operators shall observe the above holidays on the day of the holiday.
-If the Public Safety Telecommunications Operator is off on that day, then he/she will receive a day off within that work period. - 3.
-Employees may also be awarded holidays declared by special proclamation of the President of the United States, Governor of New Jersey, or the Mayor of the Town of Boonton. - 4.
+- 2. Employees may also be awarded holidays declared by special proclamation of the President of the United States, Governor of New Jersey, or the Mayor of the Town of Boonton. - 3.
 Request for an exchange of holidays shall be submitted to the Town at least one (1) month in advance.
-The Town has the right to reject such request. - 5.
-The observance of religious holidays, other than those listed above may be granted and charged as vacation days. - 6.
-If an official holiday occurs while an employee is on sick or vacation leave, the employee shall not have that holiday charged against sick or vacation time. - 7.
+The Town has the right to reject such request. - 4.
+The observance of religious holidays, other than those listed above may be granted and charged as vacation days. - 5.
+If an official holiday occurs while an employee is on sick or vacation leave, the employee shall not have that holiday charged against sick or vacation time. - 6.
 When an employee is required to work on an official holiday to maintain municipal services, the employee will be compensated in accordance with Article XI, Section 4.